 The Sony WH-1000XM5 is unquestionably the better buy for listeners who want the best active noise canceling.
 It also has a more pleasing default frequency response that’s easier to equalize than the treble-heavy WH-1000XM4.
 What’s more, if you often take hands-free calls or rely on your headphones to speak during conference calls, it really doesn’t get much better than the Sony WH-1000XM5 wireless headphones.

-With that said, you can expect the Sony WH-1000XM4 to go on sale soon enough.
-If we see the WH-1000XM4 drop to $249 or even $279 USD, it will be an absolute steal.
+With that said, you can expect the Sony WH-1000XM4 to go on sale frequently.
+We have seen the WH-1000XM4 drop to $278 or even $249, which is an absolute steal.
 The ANC is still nearly best-in-class, and the fit is still very good for those with average-sized ears.
 We highly recommend either headset to listeners who want to toggle the sound directly from the app or have the option to enable Bluetooth multipoint.
-If you need a workhorse headset, either of Sony’s headphones will be a trusty steed, but the WH-1000XM5 is objectively the better performer.
+If you need a workhorse headset, either of Sony’s headphones will be a trusty steed, even if the WH-1000XM5 is objectively the better performer.

 Outstanding microphone